Walker County License Hearing Guide

 Related Guides

-This is the single most important thing you need to understand.
-You have only 15 days from the date of your DUI arrest in Walker County to request an Administrative License Revocation (ALR) hearing.
-This hearing is your chance to challenge the suspension of your driver's license before it automatically goes into effect.
+Following a DUI arrest in Walker County, you have only 30 calendar days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This hearing allows you to challenge the suspension of your driver's license.
+This deadline is strictly enforced.

 Automatic License Suspension